WP-API/docs/extending-the-rest-api/modifying-responses.md

 `register_meta` is used to whitelist an existing custom meta value for access through the REST API.
 By setting a meta field's `show_in_rest` parameter to `true`, that field's value will be exposed on a `.meta` key in the endpoint response, and WordPress will handle setting up the callbacks for reading and writing to that meta key.
 This is much simpler than `register_rest_field`, with one caveat:

 [alert]
-Meta fields set to `show_in_rest` using `register_meta` are registered for all objects of a given type.
+Prior WordPress 4.9.8, meta fields set to `show_in_rest` using `register_meta` are registered for all objects of a given type.
 If one custom post type shows a meta field, all custom post types will show that meta field.
+As of WordPress 4.9.8 it's possible to use `register_meta` with the `object_subtype` argument that allows one to reduce the usage of the meta key to a particular post type.
 [/alert]

-This is because meta registration is currently handled at the base level of WordPress object (post, user, etc) and cannot be specified per "subtype" (**e.g.** custom post types).
-[This limitation may be improved](https://core.trac.wordpress.org/ticket/38323) in future versions of WordPress, but if you are trying to add a custom field to a specific API endpoint's response then `register_rest_field` is currently recommended over `register_meta`.
+The disadvantage of `register_meta` is that it can only handle scalar values wehreas `register_rest_field` can handle other object types as well.

 ## Adding Custom Fields to API Responses